stock.xchng: hisks & Flickr: wayfaring strange

 Hugh Ross and his fellow progressive creationists, along with the other pre-Adamite proponents, are trying to rescue the Bible from a perceived conflict with ‘science’ by reinterpreting the Bible rather than by questioning the ‘science’.
 This is because they erroneously think that ‘science’ speaks with more authority than God’s Word about origins and the age of the Earth.
 Such a mindset overlooks the fact that where modern science deals with origins, it is based on strict naturalism (the humanistic view that all phenomena can be explained in terms of natural, not supernatural, causes and laws).
 Unfortunately compromise of this sort means having to continually change one’s position to keep up with evolutionary pronouncements.

-For example, Ross stated on his Web site in 1997: ‘Starting about 2 to 4 million years ago God began creating man-like mammals or “hominids.”?
+For example, Ross stated on his website in 1997: “Starting about 2 to 4 million years ago God began creating man-like mammals or ‘hominids.’?
 These creatures stood on two feet, had large brains, and used tools.
 Some even buried their dead and painted on cave walls.
 However, they were very different from us.
 They had no spirit.
 They did not have a conscience like we do.
 They did not worship God or establish religious practices.
 In time, all these man-like creatures went extinct.
-Then, about 10 to 25 thousand years ago, God replaced them with Adam and Eve.’13
+Then, about 10 to 25 thousand years ago, God replaced them with Adam and Eve.”11

 No doubt, further adjustments will appear should some evolutionist claim that Aborigines lived 80,000 or 100,000 years ago.

 In reality, no scientific method exists for measuring the age of something directly.
 All dating methods rely on unprovable assumptions.
-The evidence suggests there is something radically wrong with the assumptions upon which radiometric dating rests (see page 20 this issue).
+The evidence suggests there is something radically wrong with the assumptions upon which radiometric dating rests (See: The way it really is: little-known facts about radiometric dating).
 Christians, when opting for dates in the Earth’s fossil record, should use the chronology of the Bible.
-This is because it is an accurate eye-witness account of history which bears within itself the evidence that it is the Word of God.17
+This is because it is an accurate eye-witness account of history which bears within itself the evidence that it is the Word of God.15

 Christians today have no mandate from God to reinterpret His infallible Word to make it fit any current fallible atheistic human opinions.
-As noted American evangelical theologian Dr John MacArthur says, ‘Scripture, not science, is the ultimate test of all truth.
-And the further evangelicalism gets from that conviction, the less evangelical and more humanistic it becomes (emphasis added).’18
+As noted American evangelical theologian Dr John MacArthur says, “Scripture, not science, is the ultimate test of all truth.
+And the further evangelicalism gets from that conviction, the less evangelical and more humanistic it becomes (emphasis added).”16

 In the 17th century, some Bible expositors, it seems, could not answer the question of where Cain got his wife.1 One such was Isaac La Peyrère, a Jewish convert to Catholicism from Bordeaux.2 To solve what he considered to be a problem, he proposed that Cain’s wife and the inhabitants of Cain’s city all came not from Adam but from pre-Adamic stock—beings who had lived in ‘the indefinite amount of time before Adam’.3